Champdani: Urbanisation

 In Chandannagore subdivision 58.52% of the population is rural and the urban population is 41.48%.
 Chandannagore subdivision has 1 municipal corporation, 3 municipalities and 7 census towns.
 The single municipal corporation is Chandernagore Municipal Corporation.
 The municipalities are Tarakeswar Municipality, Bhadreswar Municipality and Champdany Municipality.
 Of the three CD Blocks in Chandannagore subdivision, Tarakeswar CD Block is wholly rural, Haripal CD Block is predominantly rural with just 1 census town and Singur CD Block is slightly less rural with 6 census towns.
 Polba Dadpur and Dhaniakhali CD Blocks of Chinsurah subdivision (included in the map alongside) are wholly rural.
 The municipal areas are industrialised.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 Population

-As of 2011 census of India, Champdani had a population of 110,983.
+As of the 2011 census of India, Champdani had a population of 110,983.
 Males constitute 53.42% of the population and females 46.57%.
 Champdani has an average literacy rate of 82.39%, higher than the national average of 74%; with male literacy of 88% and female literacy of 75.91%.
 10.45% of the population is under 6 years of age.